Schwarzschild's equation for radiative transfer

-Schwarzschild's equation contains the fundamental physics needed to understand and quantify how increasing greenhouse gases (GHGs) in the atmosphere reduce the flux of thermal infrared radiation to space.
-If no other fluxes change, the law of conservation of energy demands that the Earth warm (from one steady state to another) until balance is restored between inward and outward fluxes.
-Schwarzschild's equation alone says nothing about how much warming would be required to restore balance.
-When meteorologists and climate scientists refer to "radiative transfer calculations" or "radiative transfer equations" (RTE), the phenomena of emission and absorption are handled by numerical integration of Schwarzschild's equation over a path through the atmosphere.
-Weather forecasting models and climate models use versions of Schwarzschild's equation optimized to minimize computation time.
-Online programs permit anyone to perform computations using Schwarzschild's equation.
+Schwarzschild's equation is the formula by which you may calculate the intensity of any flux of electromagnetic energy after passage through a non-scattering medium when all variables are fixed, provided we know the temperature, pressure, and composition of the medium.

+History

+The Schwarzschild equation first appeared in Karl Schwarzschild's 1906 paper “Ueber das Gleichgewicht der Sonnenatmosphäre” (On the equilibrium of the solar atmosphere).

 Background

 Radiative transfer refers to energy transfer through an atmosphere or other medium by means of electromagnetic waves or (equivalently) photons.
 The simplest form of radiative transfer involves a collinear beam of radiation traveling through a sample to a detector.
 That flux can be reduced by absorption, scattering or reflection, resulting in energy transmission over a path of less than 100%.
 The concept of radiative transfer extends beyond simple laboratory phenomena to include thermal emission of radiation by the medium - which can result in more photons arriving at the end of a path than entering it.
 It also deals with radiation arriving at a detector from a large source - such as the surface of the Earth or the sky.
 Since emission can occur in all directions, atmospheric radiative transfer (like Planck's Law) requires units involving a solid angle, such as W/sr/m2.